 In the approximately 200 countries and regions where we operate, Ricoh Group sales and support companies establish close ties to the local market while maintaining a consistent global strategy.

-Sales companies in each country within our four major business regions—Japan, the Americas, Europe and Asia, Oceania and China—have direct contact with customers, operate and oversee customer relationship management (CRM) databases and track customer data such as equipment information and maintenance histories.
+Sales companies in each country within our four major business regions—Japan, the Americas, Europe and Asia Pacific —have direct contact with customers, operate and oversee equipment information and maintenance histories with customer relationship management (CRM) databases.

-Customers look to us for solutions tailored to their specific needs or industry sector, using their CRM databases to seek a higher level of customer support.
+Each company continuously carries out customers’ needs analysis and inspection to discover these challenges and problems, using their CRM databases.
+That enables us to offer products and solutions to meet their specific needs.
 Apart from national CRM databases, the Ricoh Group has centrally and globally managed information on customers around the world that covers not only sales and equipment information but also histories of special orders and customizations.

 We listen closely to customer comments and have programs in place to apply this vital input to the development of our products and services.

-Our marketing staff tracks customer needs and feeds this information back to development personnel, who use it for R&D and product improvements.
-Sales and product development staff also share data and observations whenever we launch a new product or develop a new market.
+These customer needs are sent these customers needs to development division, who use it for R&D and product improvements.
+Sales and product planning and development divisions also share data and observations whenever we launch a new product or develop a new market.

 Sales companies in each country give us direct contact with customers, but the Ricoh Group also has independent Customer Centers that customers can contact directly.
 Customer requests, complaints and claims are fed back to relevant departments within our organization.

-The Ricoh Group has Technology Centers in seven countries and Printing Innovation Centers in 10 countries around the world.
+The Ricoh Group has Global Technology Centers in six countries and Customer Experience Centers in four countries around the world.
 These on-the-ground facilities are extremely useful in picking up customer needs that can lead to the creation of new technology.